Tour-de-Vino/tour-de-vino/src/posts/overview-post.md

 ## Data-Driven Insights

-We will use Machine Learning models to provide personalized recommendations to the customer, which will lead to an increase in customer retention and loyalty.
+We will use Data Science Techniques and Machine Learning models to provide personalized recommendations to the customer, which will lead to an increase in customer retention and loyalty.

 ## Increase Customer Lifetime Value